Appaloosa Management: Investment strategy

 Appaloosa Management's investments focus on undiversified concentrated investment positions.
 Appaloosa invests in the global public equity and fixed income markets with a focus on "equities and debt of distressed companies, bonds, exchange warrants, options, futures, notes, and junk bonds."
 According to BusinessWeek, the firm's client base consists of high-net-worth individuals, pension and profit sharing plans, corporations, foreign governments, foundations, universities, and other organizations."
 Investors commit to a locked period of three years during which their withdrawals are limited to 25 percent of their total investment.

 Products and performance

 Appaloosa Management manages four investment vehicles: the offshore Palomino Fund LTD, an offshore and onshore version of its Thoroughbred fund, and its flagship fund Appaloosa Investment.
 A complete list of current holdings can be found here.

 Palomino Fund

 The Palomino Fund from its inception in 1995 to 1998 had a 25 percent return.
-After Russia defaulted, the fund lost 49 percent of its value between February to September 1998.
+After Russia defaulted, the fund lost 49 percent of its value between February and September 1998.
 The fund returned –26.7% percent in 2008 and 117.3 percent in 2009.
 The company was ranked by Bloomberg Markets as the top performing fund of any hedge fund manager managing over one billion dollars.